Skip to Content

-Fitzsimmons Law Firm Successfully Obtains Remand Order in West Virginia Attorney General's Claim Against Bristol-Myers Squibb and Sanofi
+Fitzsimmons Law Firm Successfully Obtains Remand Order in West Virginia Attorney General's Claim Against Bristol-Myers Squibb an

 A New Jersey District Court has remanded the State of West Virginia's parens patriae lawsuit against Bristol-Myers Squibb and Sanofi to the Circuit Court of Marshall County, West Virginia.
 Attorneys from the Fitzsimmons Law Firm were appointed Special Assistant Attorneys General of the State of West Virginia to prosecute claims against Bristol-Myers Squibb and Sanofi concerning their alleged fraudulent marketing of the prescription drug Plavix.
 According to the Complaint, Bristol-Myers and Sanofi engaged in unfair and deceptive acts and practices regarding their marketing of Plavix by asserting without justification that Plavix was a superior drug to aspirin for certain indicated usages and charging approximately one hundred times more for Plavix than aspirin despite Plavix having no such superior efficacy.
 The State of West Virginia asserted causes of action for (1) violations of the West Virginia Consumer Credit and Protection Act, W.Va.
 Code §§ 46A-7-101, et seq. ("WVCCPA"); (2) misrepresentations to the Public Employees Insurance Agency (PEIA) in violation of W.Va.
 Code § 5-16-12; (3) violations of the Insurance Fraud Prevention Act, W.Va.
 Code § 33-41-11; (4) unjust enrichment; and (5) common law fraud and sought injunctive relief, civil penalties, restitution and disgorgement.